Section 5162.70 | Reforms to medicaid program.

 (b) The JMOC projected medical inflation rate for the fiscal biennium.

-(2) Achieve the limit in the growth of the per recipient per month cost of the medicaid program under division (B)(1) of this section by doing all of the following:
+(2) Achieve the limit in the growth of the per member per month cost of the medicaid program under division (B)(1) of this section by doing all of the following:

 (a) Improving the physical and mental health of medicaid recipients;